 along with the reduced dual problem:

 We can maximize $d_{\mathcal{B}}(\balpha, \bbeta_{\mathcal{B}})$, which is concave and non-smooth, via projected supergradient ascent or variants thereof, such as Adam~\citep{Kingma2015}.
-In order to obtain a valid supergradient, we need to perform the inner minimisation over the primals.
-Thanks to the structure of problem \eqref{eq:dual-active-set}, the optimisation decomposes over the layers.
-For $k \in \llbracket1, n-1\rrbracket$, we can perform the minimisation in closed-form by driving the primals to their upper or lower bounds depending on the sign of their coefficients:
+In order to obtain a valid supergradient, we need to perform the inner minimization over the primals.
+Thanks to the structure of problem \eqref{eq:dual-active-set}, the optimization decomposes over the layers.
+For $k \in \llbracket1, n-1\rrbracket$, we can perform the minimization in closed-form by driving the primals to their upper or lower bounds depending on the sign of their coefficients:

 The subproblem corresponding to $\xb_0$ is different, as it involves a linear minimization over $\xb_0 \in \mathcal{C}$: